-Surgery Center In NJ Says 3,000 Patients May Have Been Exposed To Bloodborne Infections
+Surgery Center In NJ Says 3,778 Patients May Have Been Exposed To Bloodborne Infections

 The center says the risk of infection is low, but they still want people to get tested for Hepatitis B, Hepatitis C and HIV.

+“It is important to note that to date, there have not been reports of any infections or illness related to the investigation.
+However, HealthPlus and the New Jersey Department of Health are recommending that those patients get tested as soon as possible,” HealthPlus Surgery Center Administrator Betty McCabe said in a atatement.
+“We recognize that this may be upsetting to our patients, and we are taking this matter very seriously and taking steps to assist them during this process.”

-Patients will be able to schedule a blood test at no charge, paid for by HealthPlus.
+Patients will be able to schedule a blood test at no charge to them, paid for by HealthPlus.

 - In New Jersey: